 With these accounts, you will still be able to set up direct debits and standing orders.
 In most cases, you’ll also be given a debit card and access to online and telephone banking.

 There are no monthly fees with these accounts.
-However, you shouldn’t expect to earn interest on credit balances, receive an overdraft or be able to take advantage of any add-ons or cashback features.
+However, you shouldn’t expect to earn interest on credit balances or receive an overdraft.
+Additionally, perks like cashback are much rarer (although not unheard of) on Basic accounts.

 Who can open a basic bank account?